SandraKastaletti/TestGreen/tutorials/hana-clients-install-tgtest/hana-clients-install-tgtest.md

 [ACCORDION-BEGIN [Step 1: ](The SAP HANA: Client Test)]

-The SAP HANA client provides a set of utilities and drivers to connect to and query a SAP HANA database from multiple programming APIs, such as Node.js, Python or Java as shown below.
+The SAP HANA client provides hhhh a set of utilities and drivers to connect to and query a SAP HANA database from multiple programming APIs, such as Node.js, Python or Java as shown below.

 ![drivers](download-flat.png) <iframe width="560" height="315" src=https://www.youtube.com/embed/do_UT5NqAO0 frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>